 Have you ever been to the zoo or an aquarium where the sign asks you not to tap on the glass?
 This is probably because it will disturb the animals.
 The same is true for a dance class.
 Tapping on the glass, standing close to it, having a sibling bang on it for attention, or having a conversation with your student through the glass is non-effective to their learning process.
-I have had several instances where I was trying to get the attention of a child in class to correct them when I discovered they were trying to have a conversation with their parent from the waiting room.
-I can tell you now, they have no idea how to read lips or understand your sign language so it really isn’t useful anyways.
+I have had several instances where I was trying to get the attention of a child in class to correct them when I discovered they were trying to have a conversation with their parent from the waiting area.
+I can tell you now, they have no idea what you are saying or understand your signals so it really isn’t useful anyways.
 Please allow me the opportunity to teach your child and the others all of the wonderful things that come with a dance class, including how to listen to their teacher.

-Please keep siblings from standing on chairs to look through the windows.
+Please keep siblings from standing on chairs or step stools to look through the windows.

 It just isn’t safe.